spinningideas/react-project-accelerator/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request providing additional details on any feature added, bug fixes, or documentation updates to this project.

 ## License